kyma-project/busola/docs/extensibility/resources.md

 ## Overview

-This document describes the required Config Map sections, you need to configure in order to handle your CRD UI page.
+This document describes the required Config Map sections that you need to configure in order to handle your CRD UI page.
 All sections can be provided as either JSON or YAML.

 ## resource section